Just a little distraction can make you miss that precious moment when your little pumpkin gets to take his first step!

 Other solutions you can also look at include playpens or play yards.

 What If I Really Want A Walker?

-In case you still decide on a baby walker, we advise observing the following safety precautions to reduce the risk or accidents and injuries.
+In case you still decide on a baby walker, we advise observing the following safety precautions to reduce the safety risk or accidents and serious injuries.

 - Only purchase a walker that has been tested to meet the latest safety standards.
 Look out for approval by recognized bodies like the CPSC and the JPMA.

 - Make sure the walker comes with a break feature.

 - A wider baby walker might actually be better since it would be difficult to fit through doors.

 - When you have a baby in a walker, endeavor to shut all access to stairs or other emergency rooms where you don’t want your kid to get into.

 - Never neglect a baby in a walker.
 99% of walker-related accidents that occur can be prevented if parents keep watch and don’t get distracted.